jbellis/cassgpt/README.md

 Once the dataset is loaded, the program will prompt you for a question; it will find the most relevant context from the transcriptions using Cassandra vector search, and feed the resulting context + question to OpenAI to generate an answer to your query.

+Assumes Cassandra is running on localhost, hack the source if it's somewhere else.

+## Need to start over?
+Instead of rebuilding the embeddings from scratch (slow!), dump them from Cassandra and re-load them into a fresh database.

+`python dump.py`
+`python load.py`

+Also assumes Cassandra is running on localhost.